Pabla007/-60_Days_of_code/README.md

 D[11,60] - Started Intermediate ML course in kaggle.

 d[12,60] - In Lesson 5 done notebook [5.14 to 5.16] and will try to complete lesson 5 by tomorrow.

+D[13,60] - In Intermediate ML course in kaggle completed 2 lessons and did some project work.